Terminal-2 icon

 • The BIN of the shopper's card.

-Whether we send this notification, is determined through the taxfree.indicator flag in the payment request.
+Whether we send this notification is determined by the taxfree.indicator flag in the payment request.
 If the notification is sent, you see this on the transaction in your Customer Area.
 The POS tile of the transaction includes:

 • Tax Free Indicator: true